krakend/krakend-documentation/endpoints/sequential-proxy.md

 If you use unsafe methods (not a `GET`), they can only be placed in the last position of the sequence.
 Sequences are meant to be used in read-only operations except for the last call.
 A sequence is not meant to be used in distributed transactions.
 {{< /note >}}

+If the encoding of your backend is `string`, then you can access its contents using `resp0_content`.

 ## Example
 It's easier to understand with the example of the graph: